DigitalRuby/MailDemon/README.md

 - You can also store your templates in the Views/Shared directory.
 Follow the same naming convention for a template name

 ## Database
 Mail Demon uses sqlite by default with entity framework.
 In the future, adding MySQL, SQL Server and Azure are desired.
+The default database name is 'MailDemon.sqlite'.
+Mail Demon used to use LiteDB, but I ran into data corruption and other strange exceptions, so if 'MailDemon.db' file exists when the application starts, it will be migrated into 'MailDemon.sqlite'.

 Enjoy!